AvijitBag/OceanFFT/README.md

 # `OceanFFT` Sample

-The `OceanFFT` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices.
-It is implemented using SYCL by migrating Native CUDA source code for offloading computations to a GPU or CPU and further demonstrates how to optimize and improve processing time.
+The `OceanFFT` sample demonstrates the use of SYCL queues for Ocean height field on GPU devices.
+It is implemented using SYCL by migrating Native CUDA source code for FFT to a GPU or CPU.

 | Area                   | Description
 |:---                    |:---